-Well, you need something to tell you when to turn around [laughs].
-So it's practical.
+Well, you need something to tell you when to turn around. [laughter] so it's practical.
 Right?
 And you can maybe read something into that if you wanted to.
-The other name for the Guru bead is Mount Meru, which is a mountain that is supposedly the center of the human realm.
+The other name for the Guru bead is Mount Meru, which is a mountain that is supposedly the center of the Human Realm.

-100,000 is considered to be an introduction, and there're actually books that tell you how long it's going to take you to do mantras depending on how many syllables they have and how quickly—slow, modern and fast—like how many hours a day and how many days it's going to take you.
+100,000 is considered to be an introduction, and there're actually books that tell you how long it's going to take you to do mantras depending on how many syllables they have and how quickly, slow, moderate, and fast, like how many hours a day and how many days it's going to take you.

 And the last day is yajña.
 So you make 10,000 ghee offerings into a fire and 10,000 mantras, which, depending on how long the mantra is, can really be a chore.

-Just Om Ma, you're in luck.
-Anything longer than a few syllables really takes a long time.
+If it's just Om Ma, you're in luck. [laughter] Anything longer than a few syllables really takes a long time.
 I think very few people do this anymore.
 We're just sitting around singing kirtan.
 They say that's the best sadhana for the Kali Yuga.

 Why do they do that?

-Why do they do purashcharana?
+Why do they do Purashcharana?
 In order to establish a relationship with the wisdom of that mantra in a very short period of time.
-There are some swathes, some streams of Tantrikas who like to do everything very quickly.
+There are some swaths, some streams of Tantrikas who like to do everything very quickly.
 I used to be one of them, but I'm not anymore.

 So you did it in the past?

 Yeah.
-I used to like doing those more extreme things when I was a youngin'.
-I was very titan-y about it.
-Now I'm still titan-y, so I call it the fact that I'm not doing that anymore lazy.
-That's a very titan thing to do.
+I used to like doing those more extreme things when I was a young-un'.
+I was very Titan-y about it.
+Now I'm still Titan-y, so I call it the fact that I'm not doing that anymore lazy.
+That's a very Titan thing to do.

 Yeah.
 Like, for myself wanting to have more of a smooth existence.

 It's a good thing to have a more smooth existence.
-Would that be great if that was what people thought of as a successful life?
+Wouldn't that be great if that was what people thought of as a successful life?

 I've been thinking about my intensity too.
-I trained myself to become intense, and then underneath, everything is scared and trembling...
+I trained myself to become intense.
+And then underneath, everything is scared and trembling.
+So intensity is like, calming it down.
 I convince myself I am strong in some way.

 And that's a very pitta thing.
 That's a very pitta way of handling fear or handling a feeling of threat is to just push through aggressively.
 And it's a way of trying to get back in charge of things.